-Last week, Korean government announced that it would initiate reviewing process for the approval of KEB sale soon.
-Interestingly enough, today it was reported also that before the government’s announcement, Lone Star Fund had sent an official letter to Korean government regarding government’s approval issue on the long-waited sale of Korea Exchange Bank(KEB) from Lone Star Fund to HSBC bank.
-Lone Star Fund and HSBC had entered into the stock purchase agreement and the deadline of the agreement is coming on the end of this July.
-It was reported that Lone Star Fund stated in that problematic letter that if the Korean government kept delaying the approval, the fund would file a lawsuit domestically and internationally against Korean government for the compensation of damages by the sale’s deferment(here is a news article).
+Last week, the Korean government announced that it would initiate a reviewing process for the approval of the KEB sale soon.
+Interestingly enough, today it was reported also that before the government’s announcement, Lone Star Fund had sent an official letter to the Korean government regarding the government’s approval issue on the long-waited sale of Korea Exchange Bank(KEB) from Lone Star Fund to HSBC bank.
+Lone Star Fund and HSBC had entered into the stock purchase agreement and the deadline of the agreement is coming at the end of this July.
+It was reported that Lone Star Fund stated in that problematic letter that if the Korean government kept delaying the approval, the fund would file a lawsuit domestically and internationally against the Korean government for the compensation of damages by the sale’s deferment(here is a news article).

 Well, someone, especially western people, can say that there would be no problem in sending a letter to the other party noticing potential legal disputes.
 However, it is quite unusual in Korean legal culture that a private enterprise warns the government stating otherwise it would sue the government.
-Of course, it is legally acceptable and in some cases a statutory right of a private enterprise, to file a lawsuit against the government, but culturally it is not common to take this kind of open and public action to press the government hard in Korea.
+Of course, it is legally acceptable and in some cases, a statutory right of a private enterprise, to file a lawsuit against the government, but culturally it is not common to take this kind of open and public action to press the government hard in Korea.

 © 2008 Wonil Chung, a Korean Corporate Lawyer/Chung & Partners, a Korean Corporate Law Firm.
 All rights reserved.
 Some copyrights, photos, icons, trademarks, trade dress, or other commercial symbols that appear on this post are the property of the respective owners.